whoissava/Glance-X-n8n/README.md

   ```
 </details>

-Built by Sava, for the community.
+By Sava, for the community.
+(Powered from the fix and suggestions from the glance community)